UMiamiLibraries/RAMP/README.md

    The 'Edit' link displays a select box that includes a list of names.
    Selecting a name loads their EAC record into the editor.
 A user can manually edit the EAC XML in the editor.
-   During the editing process, the files is monitored and sent to a validation service.
+   During the editing process, the files are monitored and sent to a validation service.
 If the XML is valid, a green icon is displayed.
 If the XML is invalid or not well-formed, a red icon and error information is displayed.
    After editing the file, the user can save the XML to the database.